VoxaAI/voxa/docs/statemachine-skill.rst

 .. js:function:: StateMachineSkill.onStateMachineError(callback, [atLast])

-  This handler will catch all errors generated when trying to make transitions in the stateMachine, this could include errors in the state machine controllers, , the handlers get ``(request, reply, error)`` parameters
+  This handler will catch all errors generated when trying to make transitions in the stateMachine, this could include errors in the state machine controllers, , the handlers get ``(alexaEvent, reply, error)`` parameters

   .. code-block:: javascript

-    skill.onStateMachineError((request, reply, error) => {
+    skill.onStateMachineError((alexaEvent, reply, error) => {
-      // it gets the current reply, which could be incomplete due to an error. return new Reply(request, { tell: 'An error in the controllers code' }) .write();
+      // it gets the current reply, which could be incomplete due to an error. return new Reply(alexaEvent, { tell: 'An error in the controllers code' }) .write();
     });

 .. js:function:: StateMachineSkill.onError(callback, [atLast])

-  This is the more general handler and will catch all unhandled errors in the framework, it gets ``(request, error)`` parameters as arguments
+  This is the more general handler and will catch all unhandled errors in the framework, it gets ``(alexaEvent, error)`` parameters as arguments

   .. code-block:: javascript

-    skill.onError((request, error) => {
+    skill.onError((alexaEvent, error) => {
-      return new Reply(request, { tell: 'An unrecoverable error occurred.' }) .write();
+      return new Reply(alexaEvent, { tell: 'An unrecoverable error occurred.' }) .write();
     });